London International Airport: London City Airport, 1940–1945

 British Commonwealth Air Training Plan operations ended on 31 December 1944 with the closure of No. 4 Air Observer School.

-The Royal Air Force Transport Command, No. 45 Group established the Mosquito Preparation and Despatching Unit at London on 10 January 1945.
-This detachment had twenty three members and test flew De Havilland Mosquitos built in Toronto before they were flown overseas.
+The RAF Transport Command, No. 45 Group established the Mosquito Preparation and Despatching Unit at London on 10 January 1945.
+This detachment had 23 members and test flew De Havilland Mosquitos built in Toronto before they were flown overseas.

 After the war the airport remained under the control of the Department of Transport.

 Aerodrome information

-In approximately 1942 the aerodrome was listed at with a Var.
+In about 1942 the aerodrome was listed at with a Var.
 5 degrees W and elevation of 899 ft.
 Two runways were listed as follows: